Best Strategies to Use with the 200-Day Simple Moving Average

 Since there is a minimum number of price periods required to calculate the moving average, the indicator clearly falls in the lagging indicator column.

-Hence the greater number of periods, the greater the lag.
+Hence the greater the number of periods, the greater the lag.

 All clear so far?